If you received a Kindle Fire tablet as a gift, won it in a giveaway, or even if you purchased it from Amazon you may

 "But which one do I have?" you ask.
 Well, let me show you.

-*I also don't count the Kids Edition tablet in the total count since it's basically one of the tablets from the same year but with a specific amount of memory, cover, and a few other customizations.
+*I don't count Kids Edition tablets in the total count since they're basically the tablets from the same year but with a specific amount of memory, a cover, and a few other minor customizations.

 changed the way they label each generation- they're now based on the year a tablet was released.
 The count starts with the first Kindle Fire (2011) which is 1st generation.
 The next year's tablets (2012) are ALL 2nd generation, the third year (2013) are 3rd generation, the fourth year (2014) are 4th generation, and the fifth year (2015) are 5th generation, etc.

 There are a few simple ways to discover which Kindle Fire you have.
 For fun I created this fabulous inforgraphic (yes, I think it is fabulous- it took me hours to make and hours to update every time new tablets are released).